noodlemanifold/Noodle-Unity-Starter-Kit/Assets/StarterKit/CheatSheet/CheatSheet.md

 # 🎆 VFX Graph

-- add images for prefab open and override buttons?
-- hotkeys? like search is Ctrl + K?
 - Color and Gradient?
-- animation curve
-- Gizmos!
-- custom inspector buttons and sliders and stuff
 - new things: scriptable objects/new asset management thingy?
-- player prefs